connectivedx/Phoenix/README.md

 2. The type and name of the command file is dependent on your platform and which build you need.
     * Windows - execute one of the .cmd files.
 The builds are listed below.
     * Mac OS - execute one of the .command files.
 The builds are listed below.
-    * **NOTE** - if you get an error when executing a build, make sure you have execute privileges on the file.
+    * **NOTE** - if you get an error when executing a build, make sure you have execute privileges on the file as well as the base build file in _resources/src/build.

 # Builds